tholian-network/stealth/stealth/README.md

 ## Command-Line Flags

+- `--debug` is a boolean flag to toggle loading/debugging of the profile.
+  The default value is `false`.

-- `--port` is the port the Stealth Service is listening on.
+- `--host` is the `host` the Stealth Service is listening on.
-  The default value is `65432`.
+  The default value is `null`.
+The Stealth Service will always listen on port `65432`.

 - `--profile` is the absolute path to the profile folder.
   The default value is `/home/$USER/Stealth`.

-- `--debug` is a boolean flag to toggle loading/debugging of the profile.
-  The default value is `false`.

 ## Quickstart